cloudmesh/classes/docs/source/i524/index.rst

    environments based on software deployed and used on clouds while using Containers, OpenStack and ansible playbooks.

 #.
-Students will chose one other open source member of Kaleidoscope
+Students will chose a number of open source members of the list
-   each and deploy as illustrated in class.
+   each and create repeatable deployments as illustrated in class.

 #.
 The main activity of the course will be building a significant
    project using multiple subsystems combined with user code and